crazyads69/votee-wordle/README.md

 # Cracking the Wordle Code: My Journey Through the Votee AI Code Test

-As I opened the email from Votee AI, my heart raced with excitement.
+As I opened the message from Votee AI, my heart raced with excitement.
 The challenge before me was clear: create a program that could solve Wordle puzzles automatically.
 With one week to complete the task, I knew I had to dive in headfirst.

 ---